uvarc/rc-website/content/userinfo/ivy.md

 </table>

 Once created, your instance will be assigned a private IP address that you will use to connect to it (in the format `10.xx.xx.xx`).
 VMs exist in a private, secure network and cannot reach outside resources on the Internet.
+Most inbound and outbound data transfer is managed through the Data Transfer Node (see below).

 ## Connecting to your VM

-To connect to your VM, you will need the right software.
-You must install either an SSH client to connect to your VM via the command-line (CentOS VMs only), or remote desktop software to connect to the desktop GUI of your VM.
+To connect to your VM, you must install either an SSH client to connect to your VM using the command-line interface (CentOS VMs only), or remote desktop software to connect to the desktop GUI of your VM.
+These options are outlined below.

 **MacOSX Users:**